Kennebec River: Shipbuilding

 For parts of the 17th century, the Kennebec was the western boundary of Cornwall County, Province of New York.

 Following the War of 1812 between the United States and Great Britain, the US enjoyed a lengthy period of expansion of international trade, which increased the demand for shipbuilding and stimulated the growth of maritime fleets.
 Many of those ships were built in Bath.
-In 1854, at the peak of this boom period, at least nineteen major firms were building ships in Bath.
+In 1854, at the peak of this boom period, at least 19 major firms were building ships in Bath.
 Changes in the industry since the mid-20th century have resulted in the decline in US shipbuilding, as jobs moved offshore.
 The sole remaining shipyard in Bath is the Bath Iron Works, owned by General Dynamics; this is one of the few yards still building warships for the United States Navy.
 The USCGC Kennebec was named after this river.

 Navigation

 With waterways the most accessible travel routes, the Kennebec River served as an early trade corridor to interior Maine from the Atlantic coast.
 Ocean ships could navigate upstream as far as Augusta.
-The cities of Bath, Gardiner, Hallowell and Augusta, and the towns of Woolwich, Richmond and Randolph, all developed along this transportation corridor.
+The cities of Bath, Gardiner, Hallowell, and Augusta, and the towns of Woolwich, Richmond, and Randolph, all developed along this transportation corridor.

 Upstream of Augusta, the timber industry used the river for log driving, to transport wooden logs and pulpwood from interior forests to sawmills and paper mills built along the river to use its water power.
 The city of Waterville and the towns of Winslow, Skowhegan, Norridgewock, Madison, Anson, and Bingham were all related to the lumber trade.
 The Maine Central Railroad and U.S. Route 201 were later constructed to make use of the flatlands along the river through these towns and cities.

 Father Rale's War

 England's 1710 conquest of Acadia brought mainland Nova Scotia under English control, but New France still claimed present-day New Brunswick and present-day Maine east of the Kennebec River.
 (The Kennebec River was also a border for the indigenous Native Americans and First Nations.)
-To secure its claim, New France established Catholic missions in the three largest native villages in the region: one on the Kennebec River (Norridgewock); one further north on the Penobscot River (Penobscot), and one on the Saint John River (Medoctec).
+To secure its claim, New France established Catholic missions in the three largest native villages in the region: one on the Kennebec River (Norridgewock), one further north on the Penobscot River (Penobscot), and one on the Saint John River (Medoctec).

 Abenaki warriors along the Kennebec resisted English encroachment by armed confrontations, in what American historians sometimes refer to as Father Rale's War (1722–1725).
 A Yankee militia raid on the Abenaki Indian mission village at Norridgewock in August 1724 crippled the Abenaki resistance, as they killed as many as 40 inhabitants, including women and children.
-They also killed and scalped Fr.
-Sebastien Rasle, the 67-year old Jesuit priest, and scalped 26 of the dead Abenaki.
+They also killed and scalped Friar Sebastien Rasle, a 67-year old Jesuit priest, and scalped 26 of the dead Abenaki.
 Having plundered and torched the tribal village, the Yankee raiders destroyed the surrounding corn fields; they were paid bounties for the scalps.
 Some Abenaki survivors returned to the Upper Kennebec, but others took refuge with Penobscot allies or in Abenaki mission villages in French Canada.